code-charity/Patterns/README.md

 The* ['awesome List'](https://github.com/sindresorhus/awesome#contents) of Patterns
 \*_(there seems to be no other repo yet!
 So Please edit this draft  wildy 🎉 (Spreadsheet & Readme))_

-Patterns make bite-sized tools & co-work 🍿🤏😎 - Searching this list (,once it is well filled,) you did already pre-define the specific scope of your goal, copy pasting this specific portion of thought and thus you will more be more efficient than searching / deciding for NPMs (Node.js packages) or Stack Overflow Answers too.
-Just like a tweet has a higher density per word than an article.
+Patterns make bite-sized tools & co-work 🍿🤏🍒🤏😎 - Searching this list (,once it is well filled,) you did already pre-define the specific scope of your goal, copy pasting this specific portion of thought.
+Thus you will be more efficient than searching NPM or Stack Overflow Answers.
+Just like a tweet has a higher density per word than an long article.

 ## 1. **Reg**ular **Ex**pressions(=Search Patterns=Data format definitions.)
 Regex are most common & most efficient to type.
 (Despite they are one of the oldest dicsiplines in programming to make sense of data, convert it, clean it or spell-check it.